sam20908/vscode-fastolympiccoding/README.md

 ![Testcases Gif](media/demo.gif)

 Fast Olympic Coding is an extension to assist with various common tasks in competitive programming.
-It is a ported and enhanced version of the corresponding Sublime Text plugin by integration various VSCode functionalities.
+It is a ported and enhanced version of the corresponding Sublime Text plugin by integrating various VSCode functionalities.

 ⚡ What other goodies does this extension offer?
   - Concurrently run, edit, and delete multiple testcases
   - Heavily optimized: avoid any unnecessary re-rendering, batching `stdout` and `stderr` messages, etc...

 ### Interested? _[INSTALL](#how-to-install) AND [SET IT UP](#setting-up) RIGHT NOW!_